Waddington Educational Resources Pty Ltd

 The Waddington Diagnostic Mathematics Module Tests and the National Australian Mathematics Curriculum

-revised and stand on their own as efficient testing devices.
+necessary and stand on their own as efficient testing devices.
 The National

-Curriculum has only recently been constructed and will undergo further
+Curriculum will continue to undergo further

-development as it is adopted by schools.
+development.
 I’m confident that the Waddington

 Mathematics Tests are inclusive enough of the essential skills, in the right